mrcybercat/internship-entry-assessment/programming-test.md

 Observer pattern allows for one instance to send signals to interested components one a certain event occurs.
 I have used it while attempting to develop an ad-hoc game engine.
 The idea was that game world consists of entities and systems, whenever the system would detect an event of interest for the entity it would be updated accordingly.
-This is realistically the most convenient way to achieve this behaviour and as I later found out many engines use Observer pattern as a basis for any development.
+This is realistically the most convenient way to achieve this behaviour and as I later found out many engines use Observer pattern as a basis for any development, like Godot.
-Like Godot

 ---

 ## Exercise 3